CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/translations-from-backend.md

 If you created a Plugin Project using the template, you can already see how translations work in the Home.view.xml file.
 The screenshot below illustrates this.

 - In Home.view.xml file, we’ve defined the binding for the Generic Tile header as `{i18n>todoTileHeader}` and subheder o `{i18n>todoTileSubheader}`.
 This is the standard way of defining translations in UI5.
 - Translations IDs (todoTileHeader, todoTileSubheader) are defined in messages.xml.
-Based on the selected language (English, in this case), AppEngine retrieves and displays the appropriate text.
+Based on the selected language (English, in this case), CompuTec AppEngine retrieves and displays the appropriate text.

 ![Translation](./media/translations-from-backend/translation-ids.webp)